ghubliming/obsidian_path_tool/README.md

+New Goal:
+Paste current path from right click menu or keyboard shortcut Auto add path to new filename, through the way of [[]] method

+Old readme:
 # obsidian-show-file-path

 This is a plugin for [Obsidian](https://obsidian.md/) that shows the full file path of the currently open file in the status bar.